HealthInfo content strategy

 Criteria for exclusion

-- Pre-admission preparation and checks (this should be sent to patients by Te Whatu Ora, but letters and other information can refer to or link to HealthInfo as appropriate).
+- Pre-admission preparation and checks.
+Te Whatu Ora should send this to patients.
+Letters and other information can refer to or link to HealthInfo as appropriate.

-- Locations, hours and other details of services (this should be on the local Te Whatu Ora public website, but HealthInfo can link to this).
+- Locations, hours and other details of services.
+This should be on the local Te Whatu Ora public website.
+HealthInfo can link to this.

-- Details of specific people in hospital departments, private practices and so on, including specific phone numbers and email addresses.
+- Details of specific people in hospital departments, private practices and so on.
+This includes specific phone numbers and email addresses.

-- Clinical information that requires explanation by a health professional or the health professional to fill in specific information, such as an anxiety action plan or exercise programmes.
+- Clinical information that requires explanation by a health professional.
+Resources that the health professional needs to complete with specific information.
+For example, anxiety action plans or exercise programmes.

 - General promotional material.